polterguy/phosphorusfive/core/p5.ajax/README.md

 ASP.NET, entirely removes the burdon of having to keep track of which widgets have been previously created.

-## Example usage in C\#
+## Example usage

-Create an empty ASP.NET Web Forms website project.
+1. Create an empty ASP.NET Web Forms website project.

-Create a reference to _"p5.ajax.dll"_ in your ASP.NET Web Forms application, and make sure you have a "Default.aspx" page.
+2. Create a reference to _"p5.ajax.dll"_ in your ASP.NET Web Forms application, and make sure you have a "Default.aspx" page.

-Modify your web.config, and make sure it has something like this inside its _"system.web"_ section, to recognize the p5.ajax controls.
+3. Modify your web.config, and make sure it has something like this inside its _"system.web"_ section, to recognize the p5.ajax controls.

 ```xml